Salted Paper Prints

 The painting-photographer team of David Octavius Hill and Robert Adamson are among the first photographers to create a large body of “self-consciously artistic work.”
 They were a Scottish duo, and unlike their English counterparts, they were not inhibited by Talbot’s patent restrictions.
 In the 4 ½ years they worked together, they produced approximately 3,000 images, and to this day their body of work is still considered to be among of the highest achievements in photographic portraiture.
 [5]

-[3] Reilly, James M. The Albumen & Salted Paper Book.
-Rochester, NY: Light Impressions Corporation, 1980.
+James M. The Albumen & Salted Paper Book.
+Rochester, NY: Light

 [6] Reilly, James M. The Care and Identification of 19th Century Photographic Prints.
 Rochester, NY: Eastman Kodak Company, 1986.